Master's in International Security

 "We are talking about a homeland security issue [climate change in the Arctic]...This is about the need to implement appropriate policy to mitigate massive risk.
 We can't detect it if we aren't there."

 CAREERS IN INTERNATIONAL SECURITY

 With George Mason University's prime location in the Washington, D.C. area, Schar School students gain access to leading practitioners who are internationally recognized for their scholarship and advisory roles in the public and private sectors.
 These faculty bring real-world experience to the classroom, providing you with the mentorship and skillsets needed to advance in your career.

 The Schar School as a whole has 80+ faculty members, as well as hundreds of adjunct faculty, allowing students to gain access to a variety of perspectives and subjects through elective courses.
-Notable faculty members in the international security program include program director Ellen Laipson, Retired General Michael V. Hayden, Gregory Koblentz, Sonia Ben Ouagrham-Gormley, Michael Hunzeker, David C. Williams, Robert Dietz, Ambassador Richard Kauzlarich, and many others.
+Notable faculty members in the international security program include program director Ellen Laipson, Retired General Michael V. Hayden, Gregory Koblentz, Louise I. Shelley, Sonia Ben Ouagrham-Gormley, Michael Hunzeker, David C. Williams, Robert Dietz, Ambassador Richard Kauzlarich, and many others.